hyperpixel34/aerothemeplasma/README.md

-# AEROTHEMEPLASMA FOR KDE 6
+# AEROTHEMEPLASMA FOR KDE PLASMA 6

 ## Microsoft® Windows™ is a registered trademark of Microsoft® Corporation.
 This name is used for referential use only, and does not aim to usurp copyrights from Microsoft.
 Microsoft Ⓒ 2025 All rights reserved.
 All resources belong to Microsoft Corporation.